 - 2 tbsp balsamic vinegar

-- 1/4 cup roasted salted pistachios coarsely chopped
+- 2 tbsp roasted salted pistachios, coarsely chopped

-Trim the ends of the brussels sprouts, then peel and remove the tough outer leaves.
-Halve or quarter the sprouts.
-I halve the little ones and quarter the big ones.
-The goal is a roughly even width for all the sprouts so that they cook evenly.
+- Trim the ends of the brussels sprouts, then peel and remove the tough outer leaves.
+Halve smaller sprouts and quarter the larger ones.

+- Remove all but two tablespoons of fat from the skillet.
 Increase heat to medium high.
-Add the avocado oil.
-Once hot and shimmering, add the brussels sprouts to the pan, toss to coat in the fat, and sauté, stirring occasionally, until golden brown and crispy, about 10 minutes.
+Add the brussels sprouts to the pan, toss to coat in the fat, then arrange in an even layer.
+Cover and saute undisturbed for 6 minutes.

-Remove from heat, season with salt and pepper to taste, and top with pistachios.
-Serve immediately.
+- Remove from heat and stir in the pistachios.
+Season with salt and pepper to taste, then serve immediately.